Yigenana/presentations/QCON18.md

 benchmark with and without goroutines
 ```

-^This is a somewhat oversimplified example of the performnce differences when I run this reindexing process synchronously vs asyncronsly with Goroutines.
+^This is a somewhat oversimplified example of the performance differences when I run this reindexing process synchronously vs asyncronsly with Goroutines.
 The improvements are relatively small but in a distributed systems with 1 content change triggering hundreds of events, these improvements add up and have enables use to reach a consistent state with minimal impact or delay for consumers.

 # Scale: The Happy Path